TriBITSPub/TriBITS/doc/developers_guide/TribitsMacroFunctionDoc.rst

 circular dependencies or misspelling of package names.

-NOTE: For some rare use cases, the package directory ``<pkgi_dir>`` is allowed to be speicfied as an absolute directory but this absolute directory must be a subdirectory of the project source base directory given by `PROJECT_SOURCE_DIR`_.
-If not, ``MESSAGE(FATAL_ERROR ...)`` is called and processing stopes immediately.
+NOTE: For some rare use cases, the package directory ``<pkgi_dir>`` is allowed to be specified as an absolute directory but this absolute directory must be a subdirectory of the project source base directory given by `PROJECT_SOURCE_DIR`_.
+If not, ``MESSAGE(FATAL_ERROR ...)`` is called and processing stops immediately.

 NOTE: This macro just sets the variable::